rjakubco/FaFram8/docs/Readme.md

             </repository>
     </distributionManagement>

-When the project is configured correctly then you need to add path to _pom.xml_ using the _bundle(String... commands)_ method on _Fafram_ class.
+When the project is configured correctly then you need to add path to _pom.xml_ using the _bundles(String... commands)_ method on _Fafram_ class.
 Also it is possible to specify multiple paths to different projects.

 	@Rule
     	public Fafram fafram = new Fafram().withFabric().bundle("src/test/resources/blank-project/pom.xml", "test/project/pom.xml");